Why we believe Apple did not launch any new sleep features

 Gauging what position you are sleeping in is crucial - and also very difficult to do

 Those who suffer from sleep disorders such as sleep apnea are often encouraged to sleep on their sides, and numerous studies show that this is the best sleeping position to help alleviate the severity of sleep apnea.
-The challenge with using a motion tracker like the Apple watch for this purpose is whether or not a device at the end of your arm can accurately gauge what position you are sleeping in.
+The challenge with using a motion tracker like the Apple watch for sleep tracking is whether or not a device at the end of your arm can accurately gauge what position you are sleeping in.

 Battery life can limit the performance of a multi-purpose device